acamero/dlopt/README.md

 This project is licensed under the GNU GPL v3 license - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-Spanish MINECO and FEDER projects
+This project has been partially funded by the Spanish MINECO and FEDER projects:
 * [TIN2014-57341-R](http://moveon.lcc.uma.es)
 * [TIN2016-81766-REDT](http://cirti.es)
 * [TIN2017-88213-R](http://6city.lcc.uma.es)